Rob (TV series)

 Rob (stylized as ¡Rob!) is an American sitcom television series that premiered on CBS on January 12, 2012, at 8:30 pm (ET) as a mid-season replacement for Rules of Engagement, and ended on March 1, 2012.
 The series stars Rob Schneider alongside Cheech Marin, Claudia Bassols, Diana Maria Riva, Eugenio Derbez, Ricky Rico, and Lupe Ontiveros.
 The show was produced by Two and a Half Men's The Tannenbaum Company and CBS Productions.

 On May 13, 2012, CBS canceled the series after one season.

 Synopsis

-The series follows Rob (Rob Schneider), a former lifelong bachelor and landscape architect with Obsessive Compulsive Disorder, who marries into a tight-knit Mexican American family and attempts to be closer to them, often ending in disastrous results despite his good intentions.
+The series follows Rob (Rob Schneider), a former lifelong bachelor and landscape architect with obsessive–compulsive disorder (OCD), who marries into a tight-knit Mexican-American family and attempts to be closer to them, often ending in disastrous results despite his good intentions.